Sessions

 set-session

-Activate a session (manual)
+Activate a session (manually)

 Session file format